novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-36.md

 To be precise, he continued to smile without showing any interest.

-“Yes, nice to meet you.”
+“Yes, it is my pleasure to meet you.”

-He said this with a voice devoid of any emotion and resumed his conversation with the employee next to him.
+He said this with a very business-like expression and resumed his conversation with the employee next to him.

 “Did we receive a call just now?”